bclement1/bclement1/README.md

 - 👋 Hi, I’m @bclement1
-- 👀 I’m interested in nature... and code!
+- 👀 I’m interested in nature... and coding!
 - 🌱 I’m currently learning NoSQL!
 - 💞️ I’m looking to collaborate on cookie recipes
 - 📫 How to reach me: clement.boulay@student-cs.fr